starseed777/terraform-s3-staticsite/README.md

 This repo will contain terraform files that will provision the following:

->> Provisions an s3 bucket for internal blog site
+>> Provisions an s3 bucket for hosting static internal blog site

 >> Provisions ec2 instances for development